 And it is good to take a breather in times like this because things look a little different when you take your panic goggles off.

-From an investing standpoint the world still looks very scary, but only in the short term.
+You see, whilst the world still looks very scary, this is only usually in the short term.
 Yes, there are always naysayers out there claiming this time is different.
 This is the time where the world ends taking the financial markets and most importantly your investments with it, but a quick glance over the history books suggests that is highly unlikely to be the case.

 Investing in the stock market is a long game built on a simple truth: